sunyam/generalization-classification/README.md

 If the notebooks don't load on Github, you can always use Jupyter's <a href="https://nbviewer.jupyter.org/">nbviewer</a>.
 All implementations are in Python 3.7 and utilise <i>AllenNLP</i> (0.8.4) and <i>PyTorch</i> (1.1.0) which are powerful deep learning frameworks.
 Thanks to Keita for this lovely <a href="http://mlexplained.com/2019/01/30/an-in-depth-tutorial-to-allennlp-from-basics-to-elmo-and-bert/">tutorial</a> on AllenNLP.

-By default, models use GloVe embeddings.
-Functionality to use ELMo embeddings with --elmo.
+NOTE: By default, models use pre-trained GloVe embeddings.
+Functionality to use ELMo embeddings instead: ```--elmo```

 The different models implemented in this repository are:
 - Long Short Term Memory Networks (LSTM)